WEST LIBERTY, Iowa — Bryce Esmoil has a tough act to follow.

 “I’ve been involved in wrestling ever since I came out of the womb,” Esmoil said.
 “I was going to wrestling tournaments (before) I was a year old watching my cousins and uncles, just anybody.
 My parents love watching wrestling so they’d go anywhere.”

-Preparing to wrap up his own high school year, Esmoil highlighted a few points of emphasis he’ll be focusing on as he begins looking further down the road to when he joins the Northern Iowa wrestling program next fall.
+Preparing to wrap up his own high school career, Esmoil highlighted a few points of emphasis he’ll be focusing on as he begins looking further down the road to when he joins the Northern Iowa wrestling program next fall.

 “I need to improve on my feet from the neutral position, getting takedowns a little more (frequently), just getting after it and being more aggressive than last year,” Esmoil said.